Leo Strauss: Thought

 Strauss's thought can be characterized by two main themes: the critique of modernity and the recovery of classical political philosophy.
 He argued that modernity, which emerged among the 15th century Italian city states particularly in the writings of Niccolò Machiavelli, was a radical break from the tradition of Western civilization, and that it led to a crisis of nihilism, relativism, historicism, and scientism.
 He claimed that modern political and social sciences, which were based on empirical observation and rational analysis, failed to grasp the essential questions of human nature, morality, and justice, and that they reduced human beings to mere objects of manipulation and calculation.
-He also criticized modern liberalism, which he saw as a product of modernity, for its lack of moral and spiritual foundations, and for its tendency to undermine the authority of religion, tradition, and natural law.
+He also criticized modern liberalism, which he saw as a product of modernity, for lacking moral and spiritual foundations and for its tendency to undermine the authority of religion, tradition, and natural law.

 To overcome the crisis of modernity, Strauss proposed a return to the classical political philosophy of the ancient Greeks and the medieval thinkers, who he believed had a deeper and more comprehensive understanding of human nature and society.
 He advocated a careful and respectful reading of the classical texts, arguing that their authors wrote in an esoteric manner, which he called "the art of writing".
-He suggested that the classical authors hid their true teachings behind a surface layer of conventional opinions, in order to avoid persecution and to educate only the few who were capable of grasping them, and that they engaged in a dialogue with each other across the ages.
+He suggested that the classical authors hid their true teachings behind a surface layer of conventional opinions to avoid persecution and to educate only the few capable of grasping them, and that they engaged in dialogue with one another across the ages.
 Strauss called this dialogue "the great conversation", and invited his readers to join it.

-Strauss's interpretation of the classical political philosophy was influenced by his own Jewish background and his encounter with Islamic and Jewish medieval philosophy, especially the works of Al-Farabi and Maimonides.
-He argued that these philosophers, who lived under the rule of Islam, faced similar challenges as the ancient Greeks.
+Strauss's interpretation of classical political philosophy was influenced by his Jewish background and his engagement with medieval Islamic and Jewish philosophy, especially the works of Al-Farabi and Maimonides.
+He argued that these philosophers, who lived under the rule of Islam, faced challenges similar to those of the ancient Greeks.
 He also claimed that these philosophers, who were both faithful to their revealed religions and loyal to the rational pursuit of philosophy, offered a model of how to reconcile reason and revelation, philosophy and theology, Athens and Jerusalem.